-We must prepare our children to compete in a global economy and the country’s education system must continue to innovate and improve in order to provide our children with the resources and skills required for the jobs of tomorrow.
+We must prepare our children to compete in a global economy that is quickly innovating and increasingly reliant on rapidly evolving technology.
+Our country’s education system must continue to innovate and improve in order to provide our children with the resources and skills required for the jobs of tomorrow.

-The education our children receive will determine what kind of jobs they will get during their working careers; what kind of lives they’ll lead; and what kind of citizens they’ll become.
+The education our children receive will determine the jobs they have during their working careers; the lives they’ll lead; and the citizens they’ll become.
 We must build a system around high standards, accountability for results, local control, and parental choice.
 As a founding member of the School Safety Caucus, I believe that schools must also be a place where our students are safe.

-I support policies that empower parents, teachers and local schools, not government bureaucrats.
-States should be allowed to invest federal funds in new, creative and accountable programs that will better prepare our children for the future while helping contain costs.
+When it comes to making sure education works for students, parents and teachers alike, I support policies that empower parents, teachers and local schools, not government bureaucrats.
+States should be allowed to invest federal funds in new, creative, and accountable programs that will better prepare our children for the future while helping contain costs.
 I supported the Every Student Succeeds Act (ESSA) that returns authority and discretion to the states, school districts, and parents; reigns in the power of the Secretary of Education; and eliminates 49 duplicative or inefficient programs.

 Students of all ages need our support.
 We cannot forget about helping our displaced workers by providing critical job training.
 A workforce armed with skills to match the needs of businesses means more Hoosier jobs and more successful businesses.
 That’s why I co-sponsored HR 803 Supporting Knowledge and Investing in Lifelong Skills Act (SKILLS Act), which was ultimately signed into law and is being implemented to improve workforce training.